-Being that Sand and Blood is written from Rutejìmo's point of view, there are relatively few descriptions.
+Being that Sand and Blood is written from Rutejìmo's point of view, there are relatively few descriptions of himself.

 [...]
 Like all desert folk, she had dark skin and green eyes.
 But where she was as dark as obsidian rock, Rutejìmo was the softer brown of sun-bright soil.
 She wore [...].